 All products were chosen independently by our editorial team.
 This review contains affiliate links and we may receive a commission for purchases made.
 Please read our affiliates FAQ page to find out more and read about how we write BBC Good Food reviews.

-Now, to many, it means a fruity, often sweet, aromatic gin that’s designed to be drunk with plenty of tonic – more Aperol spritz in nature than neat spirit.
-Purists may resent the usurpation of the name but, done well, this loose grouping is a fine addition to the gin family.
+Now, pink gin is a fruity, often sweet, aromatic drink that’s meant to be enjoyed with plenty of tonic – more Aperol spritz in nature than neat spirit.
+Purists may resent the change of definition, but, when done well, today's pink gin is a great addition to the range of gins available.

 Chase pink grapefruit and pomelo gin (40% ABV)